edissyum/opencapture/README.md

 # Launch Python unit tests

-Make sure you have a test custom installed using the following commands :
+Make sure you have a test custom installed using the following commands

     cd /var/www/html/opencapture/install/
     sudo ./create_custom.sh -c test -t systemd

-Then, go the the tests folder and launch the following commands
+Then, go the the root of Open-Capture installation and launch the following commands

     cd /var/www/html/opencapture/
     python3 -m unittest discover src/backend/tests/